Akash Singh (actor)

-Akash Singh (known as Akash Singh Yadav); is an Indian actor who works in Bhojpuri cinema, Hindi cinema and Bengali cinema and theatre.
+Akash Singh Yadav (born 1987) is an Indian actor who works in Bhojpuri cinema, Hindi cinema, Bengali cinema and theatre.

 Early life

-Singh was born at Mumbai in 1987.
-His parents are Bhojpuri actor Kunal Singh and Bengali actress Arati Bhattacharya.
-After completing his college education from MMK College of Commerce and Economics, Mumbai he took up his acting career.
+Singh was born in Mumbai in 1987 to Bhojpuri actor Kunal Singh and Bengali actress Arati Bhattacharya.

 Acting in feature films

 His first movie Onde Ondu Sari was a Kannada movie.
 His second movie Bloody Isshq was released on 1 March 2013, The film was made under Aashawari Media Pvt Ltd. After the success of the film he migrated to Bhojpuri cinema.
 He is also works as a singer in several hindi and Bengali movies.